lorcanrae/spaceship-titanic/README.md

 - Random Forest
 - Gradient Boosted Random Forest (GBR)

-KNN, SVM with a RBF kernel, and GBR where scored the highest.
+KNN, SVM with a RBF kernel, and GBR had the highest accuracy.
 An ensemble voting classifier of these three models was used.
-The model was placed at the end of a pipeline that transformed, imputed, and scaled the data.
+The model was placed at the end of a pipeline that transformed, imputed, encoded, and scaled the data.

 Hyper paramaters where tuned using a grid search on another 5 fold cross validation of the dataset.

-The model has an accuracy of 80.00009% on the test data set.
+The model has an accuracy of 80.0009% on the test data set.

 This model was trained and tuned in the cloud using GCP AI Platform and Cloud Storage - for my own practice.